Ankitp1342/astra-migration-demo/README.md

 This repository contains content related to building a **zero-downtime Astra migration demo** from **Apache Cassandra® (C*) & DataStax Enterprise (DSE)**.

+## Software Pre-reqs

+- Docker

 ## Build the Container
+This container includes a C* instance as well as a Langflow instance.

 - Clone this repository.
 - Build the container:
   ```sh